-This document is a combined DRAFT Reserve Management Plan for three of the Waitarere Beach Reserves, which are Waitarere Domain, Holmwood Park and the Wairarawa Stream Reserve.
-Note: the Waitarere Beach Foreshore is contained in a separate management plan due to the unique nature of this reserve; that reserve management plan is also currently out for public consultation.
+This document is a combined Reserve Management Plan for three of the Waitarere Beach Reserves, which are Waitarere Domain, Holmwood Park and the Wairarawa Stream Reserve.
+Note: the Waitarere Beach Foreshore is contained in a separate management plan due to the unique nature of this reserve.

-Informal consultation on the Waitarere Beach Reserves has already been was undertaken with key stakeholders and the wider community in May 2016.
-The feedback received The feedback received helped to inform the development of the Draft this DRAFT Combined Waitarere Beach Reserves Management Plan.
+Informal consultation on the Waitarere Beach Reserves was undertaken with key stakeholders and the wider community in May 2016.
+The feedback received helped to inform the development of the Draft Combined Waitarere Beach Reserves Management Plan.

-Formal public consultation on the DraftRAFT Combined Waitarere Beach Reserves Management Plan commenced on Friday, 13 January 2017 and closed.
-The closing date for submissions is Friday, 17 March 2017.
-Council received nine submissions on the Draft Combined Waitarere Beach Reserves Management Plan.
+Formal public consultation on the Draft Combined Waitarere Beach Reserves Management Plan commenced on 13 January 2017 and closed 17 March 2017.
+Council received nine submissions on the Draft Plan.